 Miniature Succulents

 Gift small succulents in decorated pots as a symbol of growing friendship.
-These little plants bring a touch of nature to any desk and are surprisingly easy to care for.
+These little plants bring a touch of nature to any desk and are surprisingly easy to care for, making them perfect desk gifts.